-These procedures ("the Model Code Procedures") are prescribed for the administration of the Model Code of Conduct for Local Councils in NSW ("the Model Code of Conduct").
+These procedures are prescribed for the administration of the Walgett Shire Council Code of Conduct ("the Code").

-The Model Code of Conduct is made under section 440 of the Local Government Act 1993 ("the LGA") and the Local Government (General) Regulation 2005 ("the Regulation").
+The Code is made under section 440 of the Local Government Act 1993 ("the LGA") and the Local Government (General) Regulation 2021 ("the Regulation").
 Section 440 of the LGA requires every council (including county councils) and joint organisation to adopt a code of conduct that incorporates the provisions of the Model Code of Conduct.

-The Model Code Procedures are made under section 440AA of the LGA and the Regulation.
-Section 440AA of the LGA requires every council (including county councils) and joint organisation to adopt procedures for the administration of their code of conduct that incorporate the provisions of the Model Code Procedures.
+The Procedures are made under section 440AA of the LGA and the Regulation.
+Section 440AA off the LGA requires every council (including county councils) and joint organisation to adopt procedures for the administration of their code of conduct that incorporate the provisions of the Model Code of Procedures.